coopernurse/node-pool/README.md

 - `idleTimeoutMillis`: max milliseconds a resource can stay unused in the pool without being borrowed before it should be destroyed (default 30000)
 - `reapIntervalMillis`: interval to check for idle resources (default 1000). (remove me!)
 - `acquireTimeoutMillis`: max milliseconds an `acquire` call will wait for a resource before timing out. (default no limit), if supplied should non-zero positive integer.
-- `returnToHead` : if true the most recently released resources will be the first to be allocated.
-This in effect turns the pool's behaviour from a queue into a stack. `boolean`, (default false)
+- `lifo` : if true the oldest resources will be first to be allocated.
+If false the most recently released resources will be the first to be allocated.
+This in effect turns the pool's behaviour from a queue into a stack. `boolean`, (default true)
 - `priorityRange`: int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available. see example.  (default 1)
 - `autostart`: boolean, should the pool start creating resources etc once the constructor is called, (default true)